Chinese Cuisines — Origins, Classifications, Traditions, Cultures, and Facts

 Facts and Characteristics of Shandong Cuisine or Lu Cuisine

-Therefore, Shandong Cuisine or Lu Cuisine is the most historical and original cookery cuisine, which has not been influenced by any other culinary schools.
+Therefore, Shandong Cuisine or Lu Cuisine is the most historical and original cookery cuisine, which other culinary schools have not influenced.

 Different types of time-consuming soup stock, which usually takes hours or days of stewing and filtering, is an important ingredient in many dishes of Shandong Cuisine.

-Shandong Cuisine regulated the basic essence of the Chinese Food Culture, which includes balance, refinement, and delicacy.
+Shandong Cuisine regulated the fundamental essence of the Chinese Food Culture, which includes balance, refinement, and delicacy.